trampgeek/moodle-qtype_coderunner/Readme.md

 course is a Python3 question type parses the student's C program and performs lots of checks on things like function length and use of various C constructs before compiling and running the submitted code.

+The template code below shows a simple example in which a Python question prototype is used to define a new question type *c\_via\_python* that mimics the built-in *c\_program* question type but provides more flexibility.
+To create the new question type using this template:

+ 1. Create a new CodeRunner question.
+ 1. Choose the question type *python3*
+ 1. Click *Customise*
+ 1. Replace the contents of the *Template* text area with the template code below.
+ 1. Enter DEMO\_PROTOTYPE\_C\_using\_python as the question name
+ 1. Enter whatever text you wish to use to describe the question type in the Question text area.
+This text will be displayed to any authors using this new question type if they open the *Question type details* section of the question authoring form.
+ 1. Open Advanced Customisation
+ 1. Set *Is prototype?* to *Yes (user defined)*
+ 1. Set *Question type* to *c\_via\_python*.
+ 1. Set *Ace language* to *c*, so that the students' code will be edited as C even though the prototype is in Python.
+ 1. Save the question.

+You should now find the new question type *c\_via\_python* appearing in the *Question type* dropdown of the author edit form for a new CodeRunner question.
+This new question type should behave like the built-in c\_program question type but is more flexible; for example, it can easily be extended to perform checks on the submitted C code prior to compilation.

+The full
+question prototype for the *c\_via\_python* question type is included in the *samples* folder of the CodeRunner distribution.

+    """ The template for a question type that compiles and runs a student-submitted C program.
+    """

+    import subprocess

+    # Write the student code to a file prog.c
+    student_answer = """{{ STUDENT_ANSWER | e('py') }}"""
+    with open("prog.c", "w") as src:
+        print(student_answer, file=src)

+    # Compile
+    {% if QUESTION.parameters.cflags is defined %}
+    cflags = """{{ QUESTION.parameters.cflags | e('py') }}"""
+    {% else %}
+    cflags = "-std=c99 -Wall -Werror"
+    {% endif %}
+    return_code = subprocess.call("gcc {0} -o prog prog.c".format(cflags).split())
+    if return_code != 0:
+        print("** Compilation failed.
+Testing aborted **", file=sys.stderr)

+    # If compile succeeded, run the code.
+Since this is a per-test template,
+    # stdin is already set up for the stdin text specified in the test case,
+    # so we can run the compiled program directly.
+    if return_code == 0:
+        try:
+            # Send stderr to stdout in order to prevent any stderr
+            # output being interpreted as a runtime error
+            output = subprocess.check_output(["./prog"], universal_newlines=True)
+            print(output)
+        except subprocess.CalledProcessError as e:
+            if e.returncode > 0:
+                # Ignore non-zero positive return codes
+                if e.output:
+                    print(e.output)
+            else:
+                # But negative return codes are signals - abort
+                if e.output:
+                    print(e.output, file=sys.stderr)
+                if e.returncode < 0:
+                    print("Task failed with signal", -e.returncode, file=sys.stderr)
+                print("** Further testing aborted **", file=sys.stderr)

 ## Administrator scripts